 Coordination - Facilitating global operational communication and coordination between network operators

-Relevant MANRS expected actions:
+This is a required Action:

 Network operator maintains globally accessible up-to-date contact information

 Publicly accessible and up-to-date contact information is essential to promoting communication and collaboration between network operators.
-Network operators are advised to maintain their contact data in common places such as the PeeringDB, on objects registered in RIR Whois databases such as RADB and RIPE, and also on their public website.
+Network operators are advised to maintain their contact data in common places such as PeeringDB, on objects registered in RIR Whois databases such as RADB, AfriNIC, APNIC, ARIN, LACNIC and RIPE, and also on their public website.

 At a minimum, a network operator should register and maintain 24/7 contact information in at least one of these databases.
 This contact information should include the operator’s current point of contact information for the NOC of their ASN, all netblocks, and domain names.
-Additional information is also welcome and encouraged, such as, for example, documenting of route policy in an IRR and contact information on a public web page, providing a public looking glass URL in the appropriate field in their PeeringDB record, etc.
+Additional information is also welcome and encouraged, such as documenting of route policy in an IRR and contact information on a public web page, providing a public looking glass URL in the appropriate field in their PeeringDB record, etc.

 The following is a list of these common places along with recommendations on which information should be maintained and how it can be presented.
 At the minimum, a network operator should register and maintain 24/7 contact information in at least one of these resources.